countable-web/open-source-corporation/README.md

 ## How Do We Work?

 ### Engineering
 The purpose of this section is to standardize key (not all) engineering processes in order to improve the team's performance, and take advantage of an experience curve by eliminating arbitrary process differences.
-See the entire section [here](./engineering.md).
   * [Code Project Standards](./engineering/CODE_PROJECT_STANDARDS.md)
   * [Coding Standards](./engineering/CODING_STANDARDS.md)
   * [Operations](./engineering/OPERATIONS.md)